chevere/docs/introduction/chevere.md

 Chevere begun as the supporting framework for [Chevereto 4](https://github.com/chevereto/chevereto).
 Development started about mid-2018, carrying a complete modernization of the previous Chevereto's supporting framework ([G\ Library](https://g.chevereto.com/)).

-While Chevereto drove initial development, Chevere is a different organization with their own goals, shapped by their contributors and users.
+While Chevereto drove initial development, Chevere is a different organization with their own goals, shaped by contributors and users.

 > Both Chevere and Chevereto are projects started by the same developer, [Rodolfo Berrios](https://github.com/rodolfoberrios) (😉 hi!).